 3. Eat Foods That Decrease Bloating

 Just like water, fiber is a great way to flush the system and... ahem, get things moving again.
-But it is possible to get too much of a good thing and if you overdo, especially on insoluble fiber foods, you might end up making yourself more bloated and gassy.
+But it is possible to get too much of a good thing and if you overdo it, especially on insoluble fiber foods, you might end up making yourself more bloated and gassy.
 Instead opt for foods that help combat your bloat like spinach, parsley, celery, or lemon.
 You can also try omega-rich fish, like salmon, or probiotics.

 You can also cut out artificial sweeteners, carbonated beverages, stop chewing gum and remember to eat and drink your food slowly to prevent sucking in any more excess air.

 No better way to drop some guilt and excess water than with a good sweat sesh.
 Not to mention, exercise can help improve your mood and energy levels.
 For bonus relief, add a short stint in the sauna after your workout.